ayaohsu/viewsonic-ds-case-study/README.md

 python .\code\family_videos_analysis.py --movies # analyze only on movies dataset
 ```

-To run the end-to-end test:
+To run the end-to-end testing:
 ```
 pytest
 ```